JG-Kiran/AIAssistant/README.md

 ---

+## 🚀 Deployment with Vercel

+This project is optimized for deployment on Vercel, the platform built by the creators of Next.js.

+**Push to a Git Repository:** Push your project to a GitHub, GitLab, or Bitbucket repository.

+**Import Project on Vercel:**

+- Log in to your Vercel account and click "Add New... > Project".
+- Select your Git repository.
+Vercel will automatically detect that it's a Next.js project.

+**Configure Environment Variables:**

+- In your Vercel project settings, navigate to the "Environment Variables" section.
+- Add all the variables from your .env.local file.
+This is a critical step for the application to connect to Supabase, Zoho, and Gemini in production.

+**Deploy:**

+- Click the "Deploy" button.
+Vercel will build and deploy your application.
+- Future pushes to your main branch will automatically trigger new deployments.

+**Set up Zoho Desk Webhooks:**

+- Once deployed, take your production URL (e.g., https://your-app.vercel.app) and point your Zoho Desk ticket and thread webhooks to `/api/webhooks/zoho/`.

+---

 ## 📚 AI Training & Product Knowledge

 - **AI prompt and knowledge base** are in `/app/lib/trainprompt.ts`, `/app/lib/insights.ts`, and `/app/lib/markdowns/` (product, pricing, comparisons, objection handling, etc.).